positlabs/binocular-soccer-vr/README.md

 ## Controls

+Tapping on the screen will enter fullscreen mode.
+Tapping will also show app controls for a few seconds.

 Zoom: How far to zoom in.

 IPD: Offset one "eye" to fix double images.
 (May only be needed for large phones)